department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appeals_api/v1/api_description.md

 #### Status Simulation

-Sandbox test submissions do not progress to Central Mail / VBMS.
+Sandbox test submissions do not progress through the same statuses as in the Production environment.
 In the lower environments (i.e. Sandbox or Staging), the final status of a submission is either `submitted` (for NOD) or `received` (for HLR).
 In the lower environments, we allow passing a `Status-Simulation` header on the show endpoints so that you can simulate the other statuses.

 Statuses can be simulated for both HLR/NOD submissions as well as evidence document uploads.